 Alternatively, users using their own licenses may select the Use Existing License and specify the relevant licensing information.

 On the Hardware Settings page, select the hardware configuration that you would like to run your simulation on.
 In this example, we select the Nickel hardware as shown below

 Also, set a suitable wall time so that the cluster will be terminated after the simulation

 Now, you can click on Submit on the top right of the screen

 Launch End-to-End Desktop

-Once the job is launched, you will notice that it looks very similar to a batch job with an additional button to Connect Interactive Session on the top right of the screen
+Once the job is launched, you will notice that it looks very similar to a batch job, but differs in that there is an additional button to Connect Interactive Session on the top right of the screen

 Go to the Status Tab to view the progress of the job submission